llde/xOBSE/README.md

 WARNING: It's unadvised to install Oblivion to *Program Files*

 ## Support
+More information on running Oblivion and OBSE with Linux and Wine (or Proton) can be found on the [UESP Oblivion Linux](https://en.uesp.net/wiki/Oblivion:Linux) page.
+It should work out of the box for most people.

 For support, contact us in the [xOBSE Discord server](https://discord.gg/efEzqa3).
 For bug reports and other problems, [create a new GitHub issue](https://github.com/llde/xOBSE/issues).